vinegarhq/vinegar/README.md

 # Features
 + Automatic applying of [RCO](https://github.com/L8X/Roblox-Client-Optimizer) FFlags, when enabled in configuration
 + Automatic usage of the Nvidia dedicated gpu. (untested)
-+ Automatic Wineprefix killer when the Roblox Player has exited
++ Automatic Wineprefix killer when Roblox Player has exited
-+ Automatically fetch and install Roblox Player, Studio and rbxfpsunlocker, when needed for launch
++ Automatically fetch and install Roblox Player, Studio and rbxfpsunlocker, when needed at run time
 + Browser launch via MIME
 + Clean wine log output
 + DXVK Installer and uninstaller
 + Configuration file for setting environment variables and applying custom FFlags
 + Custom execution of wine program within wineprefix
-+ Deletion of empty stderr log file
 + Fast finding of Roblox Player and Roblox Studio
 + Faster startup of rbxfpsunlocker and the Roblox Player
 + FreeBSD support